DeHerschel/tasks/README.md

 # tasks
-Tasks list made to learn more about JS OOP
+Tasks list app made to learn more about JS OOP